2025 Southern Conference baseball season

 The 2025 Southern Conference baseball season is the baseball season for the Southern Conference as part of the 2025 NCAA Division I baseball season. was predicted to win the conference in the preseason poll.
-The conference tournament is being played from May 21 to May 25 at Fluor Field at the West End in Greenville, South Carolina.
+The conference tournament was played from May 21 to May 25 at Fluor Field at the West End in Greenville, South Carolina.

 The won the regular season SoCon championship and obtained the #1 seed in the conference tournament.
 East Tennessee State also won the conference tournament, thereby receiving an automatic bid to the 2025 NCAA Division I baseball tournament.

 Regular season

 The Southern Conference began conference play on March 21 and ended on May 17.
 Each team played 21 conference games, with three games against each conference opponent home or away.

 In regular season play, won the outright SoCon regular season title by one game.
 The eight SoCon baseball coaches voted Cooper Torres of East Tennessee State as 2025 SoCon Baseball Player of the Year and Brady Frederick of East Tennessee State as 2025 SoCon Baseball Pitcher of the Year.
-Axel Melendez of East Tennessee State was selected as 2025 SoCon Baseball Freshman of the Year, and Joe Pennucci of Ease Tennessee State was voted 2025 SoCon Baseball Coach of the Year.
+Axel Melendez of East Tennessee State was selected as 2025 SoCon Baseball Freshman of the Year, and Joe Pennucci of East Tennessee State was voted 2025 SoCon Baseball Coach of the Year.
 Bradley Frye of was voted as the 2025 SoCon Baseball Golden Glove recipient, which is given to the 2025 SoCon Baseball Defensive Player of the Year.